 English 10

-A year-long course that introduces the following literary genres: Novel, Short Story, Drama, and Poetry.
+A course that introduces the following literary genres: Novel, Short Story, Drama, and Poetry.
 English 10 focuses on building a strong base in literary analysis through multiple writing assessments and projects.
 This is a required course for sophomores.

 Course Outline

-Drama and Julius Caesar - 3 weeks
+Julius Caesar and Analytical Writing - 3 weeks

-Poetry and analytical writing - 2 weeks
+Poetry and Analytical Writing - 2 weeks

 In this in depth look at poetry, students will analyze, annotate, and appreciate poetry in its many forms.
 We will have a strong focus on figurative language and its use by the authors to create vivid writing.
-Students will use their close reading skills to write analytically about various aspects of poetry.
+Students will use their close reading skills to write analytically about various aspects of poetry

 All students are to adhere to rules and expectations set by the Pittsville Student Handbook.
 In addition:

-5) Students are expected to be respectful of all people, spaces, and materials.
+Students are expected to be respectful of all people, spaces, and materials.

-Grading Breakdown and Scale
+Grading Scale

 Essential Standards Covered in This Course